VT-Collab/Stable-BC/sim-intersection/CQL/Readme.md

-This directory provided the implementation details for an Offline-RL algorithm, Conservative Q-Learning (CQL), in the interactive intersection environment.
+This directory provided the implementation details for an Offline-RL algorithm, Conservative Q-Learning (CQL) [[1]](#references), in the interactive intersection environment.

 ## Environment
 The enviornment consists of a simulated human car and a autonomous car trying to cross an intersection, while avoiding a collision.